 Lesley White - Wildlife enthusiast, gardener for wildlife, animal lover

-We're pleased to report that, due to popular demand, we've decided to run the Discovering Earthworms Online course a second time this year.
+We're pleased to report that, due to popular demand, we've decided to run the Discovering Earthworms Online course a third time in October 2022.
 Again, the course will be available to ESB members and non-professionals in the UK for just £20 for this 4-week course.
 Find out more and book via the Field StudiesCouncil website: